ambientpointcorp/covid19-philadelphia/README.md

 covid19-philadelphia
 ================

-De-identified, aggregate datasets showing COVID-19 cases and deaths by date, zip, or age/sex as made available by the City of Philadelphia through its Open Data Program.
+De-identified, aggregate datasets showing COVID-19 cases, hospitalizations and deaths by date, zip, or age/sex/race as made available by the City of Philadelphia through its Open Data Program.

 The data in this repository (collected since 6/4/20) is a history of daily snapshots made available here: